-Like the case of the U6 Enterprise, without an internal fan, the Ubiquiti Switch Enterprise 8 PoE ran quite warm in my testing.
-It wasn’t hot enough to cause concern but warmer than other switches.
-So, it’s best to place it somewhere airy or cool.
+Like the case of the U6 Enterprise, the Ubiquiti Switch Enterprise 8 PoE seems to have no internal fan -- I didn't open it up to confirm -- and ran quite warm in my testing.
+It wasn't hot enough to cause concern but warmer than other switches.
+So, it's best to place it somewhere airy or cool.

 Another thing to note is that the switch takes a long time to boot, varying from three to even five minutes.
 That's not a huge deal unless you're the impatient type.
 But all other switches I've tested generally need less than a minute to be ready.